arabog/alx_revisited/2.deploy-infra-as-code-(iac)/servers_secgrp/Readme.md

         CidrIp: 0.0.0.0/0
 ```
 ### Intrinsic functions in the CloudFormation template
 AWS provides a few predefined functions that you can use in your template.
 These functions can assign values to properties that are not available until runtime.
-Notice that there a few function-calls in the template (servers.yml) provided to you, such as:
+Notice that there are few function-calls in the template (servers.yml) provided to you, such as:

-Fn::Sub: This function substitutes value to a property at runtime.
-You can use this function as !Sub "$Value".
+**Fn::Sub:** This function substitutes value to a property at runtime.
+You can use this function as `!Sub "$Value"`.
 For example, the !Sub "${EnvironmentName}-VPCID" will substitute the value of EnvironmentName parameter during runtime.

-Exporting a value of a VPC ("${EnvironmentName}-VPCID") from the ourdemoinfra stack.
+Exporting d value of a VPC ("${EnvironmentName}-VPCID") from the network.yml stack.
 Note that the value of EnvironmentName parameter will be substituted at runtime.

-Fn::GetAZs: This function returns an array that lists Availability Zones for a specified region in alphabetical order.
+**Fn::GetAZs:** This function returns an array that lists Availability Zones for a specified region in alphabetical order.
 For example, we learned the following code in the last lesson where we are fetching the list of AZs.
 ```
  PublicSubnet1:
      Type: AWS::EC2::Subnet